rstudio/shinyloadtest/cran-comments.md

 # 2019-12-12 1.0.1

-This is a re-submission because an incorrect version of the package was previously submitted.
+This is a re-submission because an incorrect version of the package was previously submitted as version 1.0.0.
 It also includes a bug fix.

 # 2019-12-06 1.0.0